furtivesock/img-prc-assignment3/README.md

 python3 ex1_matching/Method2_knnMatch.py
 python3 ex1_matching/Method3_FlanBased.py # Does not work
 ```
 The `ex1_1_fragments_associations.py` script will show the 2 best matches for each fragment.
-At the end of the script will be displayed the number of fragment that got enough key points and enough matches
+At the end of the script will be displayed the number of fragments that got enough key points and enough matches

 ```sh
 python3 ex1_1_fragments_associations.py